manideepmamindlapally/manideepmamindlapally.github.io/research.md

 My research can be summarised into the following themes.
 Over the last few years of my undergrad I was working on a couple of projects in **Information Theory**.
 Over a couple of internships, I was also worked on two **Quantum Information Theory** projects.
 Recently, as a JRF (at TIFR) I have been working on a **Cryptography** related topic.
 Independently, I have also been reading up papers and have been interested in **Complexity theory** areas in **quantum**.
 This is the topic I am currently interested in for my PhD, which I am planning to apply soon.

 ---
-## (Interested topics) Quantum Complexity Theory

-There are a couple of topics in this area that I have recently been reading up.
-One is a work on "Classical Verification of Quantum Computations" by Urmila Mahadev and second is the famous "MIP* = RE" paper by Zhengfeng Ji, Anand Natarajan, Thomas Vidick, John Wright and Henry Yuen.
-I gave a series of seminar talks on the first topic to _[Rahul Jain](https://www.comp.nus.edu.sg/~rahul/)_ and his group at CQT, NUS (this was initially intended as a screening process for my PhD admission last year, but I withdrew midway after deciding to apply a year later.
-I continued to give the talks anyways).
-The latter topic is something I am currently reading.

-### Classical Verification of Quantum Computation

-My [notes]({{ site.baseurl }}/assets/files/prints/CQT_Seminar/report.pdf) and [scribes]({{ site.baseurl }}/assets/files/prints/CQT_Seminar/notes.pdf) (not fully complete yet)

-Quantum computation many believe is a more poweerful tool than classical computation.
-In this regard, people have wondered that if a quantum computer is actually powerful enough to solve problems a classical computer can't even verify.
-Are there any problems which a malicious quantum agent can solve and claim an answer to, that can go unchecked by classical parties?
-There were attempts to proving this is indeed the case and some which tried to prove the oppossite.
-Recent works by Morimae and Ftizimons showed that all polynomial-time quantum computations can be verified in polynomial time when the verifying agent even has access to a single qubit measurement.
-The paper by Urmila Mahadev settles the question saying that there actually exists a strategy where even this singler qubit measurement can be outsourced to the prover, thereby devising a polynomial time classical verification scheme for all polynomial time quantum computations.
-In doing so they use an assumption of unsolvability of the "learning with errors" problem (in order to construct a function class called the trapped door function family), which is a standard practice in many other cryptographic works.

----
 ## Singleton bounds for catalytic entanglement assisted classical  quantum error correcting codes
 **Collaborators:** _[Andreas Winter](https://www.icrea.cat/Web/ScientificStaff/andreas-winter-556) (guide)_